reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 shell:>
 ```

-The **Second way**, is to use the `@ShellMethodAvailability` annotation, in which we specify the method name we want to use to Availability check.
+The **Second way**, is to use the `@ShellMethodAvailability` annotation, in which we specify the method name we want to use to Availability check:
 ```java
 @ShellMethod(value = "sign out")
 @ShellMethodAvailability("signOutCheck")